cmcantalupo/geopm-legacy-branches/CONTRIBUTING.rst

 Each change to the repository is identified with an issue created using one of the issues templates that begins "Change - ".
-The "Change" issue should reference the "Bug report," "Reature request," or "Story" that the change relates to.
+The "Change" issue should reference the "Bug report," "Feature request," or "Story" that the change relates to.
 This is done with a "Relates to #XXXX" note in the issue description.